-"Recreational vehicle" means a vehicle which is: built on a single chassis; is four hundred (400) square feet or less when measured at the largest horizontal projection; designed to be self-propelled or permanently towable by a light-duty truck; and designed primarily not for use as a permanent dwelling, but as temporary living quarters for emergency housing, recreational, camping, travel, or seasonable use.
+"Recreational vehicle" means a vehicle which is:

+- 1. Built on a single chassis; - 2.
+400 square feet or less when measured at the largest horizontal projection; - 3.
+Designed to be self-propelled or permanently towable by a light-duty truck; and - 4.
+Designed primarily not for use as a permanent dwelling, but as temporary living quarters for emergency housing, recreational, camping, travel, or seasonal use.